Gear Fishing for Coho in Freshwater 101

 The Titan series from Trophy XL are very high-quality rods.
 They feature a good quality blank, nice metal guides, nice reel seat, butt box and good quality cork.
 This model comes in either a 10'6" or an 11'3" and makes a great centrepin rod for river salmon and steelhead fishing.

 A baitcasting or levelwind type setup would have rod lengths mimicking the centrepin choice.
 Our reel options are consistent with a normal salmon setup – an Abu Garcia 6500 or 6600 Reel, Shimano Calcutta B 400 or 13 Fishing Concept A3 sized reel.
 These reels typically hold 160-200 yards of monofilament fishing line depending on whether you use 15lb or 20lb line.

-We will say that for Coho fishing, using the lower profile Shimano Chronarch 150, Shimano Curado 150, 13 Fishing Origin Blackout or a smaller baitcaster like a Abu Garcia C3 5500 can be a more comfortable set up for all day fishing, and these higher numbered bearing reels are smoother and can aid us in casting some of the lighter gear that Coho fishing can sometimes require.
+We will say that for Coho fishing, using the lower profile Shimano Chronarch 150, Shimano Curado 150, 13 Fishing Origin Blackout or a smaller baitcaster like an Abu Garcia C3 5500 can be a more comfortable set up for all day fishing, and these higher-numbered bearing reels are smoother and can aid us in casting some of the lighter gear that Coho fishing can sometimes require.